On the success probability of the quantum algorithm for the short DLP: Introduction

 Ekerå and Håstad have introduced a variation of Shor's algorithm for the discrete logarithm problem (DLP).
 Unlike Shor's algorithm~\cite{shor94, shor97}, which computes general discrete logarithms in cyclic groups of known order, Ekerå--Håstad's algorithm~\cite{ekera-modifying, ekera-hastad, ekera-pp} computes short discrete logarithms in cyclic groups of unknown order.

-Ekerå--Håstad's algorithm is cryptanalytically relevant in that it may be used to efficiently break finite field Diffie-Hellman (FF-DH)~\cite{diffie-hellman} in safe-prime groups with short exponents~\cite{nistsp800-56a, rfc3526, rfc7919}.
+Ekerå--Håstad's algorithm is cryptanalytically relevant in that it may be used to efficiently break finite-field Diffie--Hellman (FF-DH)~\cite{diffie-hellman} in safe-prime groups with short exponents~\cite{nistsp800-56a, rfc3526, rfc7919}.
 It may furthermore be used to efficiently break the Rivest--Shamir--Adleman (RSA) cryptosystem~\cite{rsa}, via a reduction from the RSA integer factoring problem (IFP) to the short DLP in a group of unknown order.
-For further information, see~\cite[Sect.~4]{ekera-hastad}, \cite[App.~A.2]{ekera-pp} and~\cite[Sect.~5.7.3]{ekera-phd-thesis}.
+For further details, see~\cite[Sect.~4]{ekera-hastad}, \cite[App.~A.2]{ekera-pp} and~\cite[Sect.~5.7.3]{ekera-phd-thesis}.

 In their joint paper~\cite{ekera-hastad}, Ekerå and Håstad prove\footnote{In~\cite{ekera-hastad}, fix~$s = 1$: The probability of observing a good pair~$(j, k)$ is at least~$1/8$ by~\cite[Lems.~2--3]{ekera-hastad}.
 With probability at least~$3/4$, the lattice~$L$ has no very short vector by~\cite[Lem.~3]{ekera-hastad}, in which case we may enumerate vectors in~$L$ to efficiently find~$d$ given~$(j, k)$, see~\cite[Sect.~3.9]{ekera-hastad}.
 The success probability in a single run is hence at least $3/32 = 9.375\%$.}~\cite[Lems.~1--3]{ekera-hastad} that the probability of their algorithm successfully recovering the logarithm~$d$ in a single run is at least $3/32 = 9.375\%$.
 Ekerå and Håstad furthermore describe how tradeoffs may be made, between the number of runs that are required, and the amount of work that needs to be performed quantumly in each run.
 These ideas parallel those of Seifert~\cite{seifert} for order finding.
 When making tradeoffs in Ekerå--Håstad's algorithm with tradeoff factor~$s \ge 1$, at most $m(1+2/s)$ group operations need to be evaluated quantumly in each run, for~$m$ the bit length of~$d$.\footnote{By group operation, we mean an operation of the form $\ket{c, u} \rightarrow \ket{c, u \cdot v^c}$ in this context, for $u, v$ elements of a group (that is written multiplicatively) and~$c$ a control qubit.
 The number of group operations that actually need to be evaluated quantumly may be reduced below what is stated here by means of optimizations such as windowing~\cite{gidney19, vmi05, van-meter-phd-thesis} (see also~\cite[Sect.~5.3.6.3]{ekera-phd-thesis}).} After~$8s$ runs, Ekerå and Håstad~\cite{ekera-hastad} show that the probability of recovering~$d$ is at least $1 - 1/2^{s+1}$, if all subsets of~$s$ outputs from the $8s$~outputs are independently post-processed.\footnote{If at least~$s$ of the~$8s$ outputs are good pairs, which happens with probability at least~$1/2$.}